legionJP/Spring_SpringBoot/SpringJWTproject/README.md

 - To verify the right owner we use the Digital Signature ,
 - We have to encrypt the msg using the own pvt key , and to decrypt we have to share the public key.

-# But in this process their is no security any one can read the data using the public key sender
+# But in this process there is no security any one can read the data using the public key sender

 # To prevent the sec issue we can use the double encryption 1st encryption using the pub key of the
 user and sencond key as digital signature